-One project involves integrating the organization’s data quality information, including rules and scores, into the Data Governance Center using Collibra Connect.
+One project involves integrating the organization’s data quality information, including rules and scores, into the Data Governance Center.
 Today, the data quality information is imported manually using spreadsheets.

 AXA XL is also planning to explore implementing role-based access control through Collibra in the future – at the moment Data Governance Center is used to document various tokenized roles with explanation of what these roles allow users to do.
-Currently, access rights are also controlled in individual solutions, but moving access controls to one central platform will enable more efficient orchestration of access controls using workflows and Collibra Connect.
+Currently, access rights are also controlled in individual solutions, but moving access controls to one central platform will enable more efficient orchestration of access controls using workflows.